the-global-hackathon/CasperLabs-Developer-Community/Home.md

-# Welcome to the CasperLabs wiki!
+# Welcome to the CasperLabs Developer Community!

 This document provides information about how you can participate in our CasperLabs Community Engagement Program.